bashtools/mokctl/README.md

 | Fedora 32 | Gnome Terminal   | Works - must disable cgroup2 |
 | Mac OS    | Default terminal | ?                            |
 | Windows   | Cygwin           | ?                            |

-## Documentation

-The FAQ, Kubernetes the Hard Way using `mokctl`, integrating the Parser in your own project, and how `mokctl` was created is in the [docs section](/docs/README.md).

 ## Contributing